DBAAsService/AWS/Certification - Associate.md

   CLoudwatch log group or S3 bucket
   IAM rule

+Some traffics are not monitored in the VPC flow logs

+- DNS traffic
+- Windows license
+- DHCP traffic
+- Traffic to reserved hosts
+- DHCP traffic

 Bastion hosts or jumpbox
+NAT host can't be a bastion host

 Direct connect is a common place / data center where it has connectivity to both AWS and to the client datacenter Similar to edge location where it is connected to AWS region through dedicated network (backbone network)